linuxmint/cjs/CONTRIBUTING.md

 Your responsibilities as a contributor:

 - Be welcoming and encouraging to newcomers.
-- Conduct yourself professionally; rude, abusive, harrassing, or discriminatory behaviour is not tolerated.
+- Conduct yourself professionally; rude, abusive, harassing, or discriminatory behaviour is not tolerated.
 - For any major changes and enhancements you want to make, first create an issue in the [bugtracker], discuss things transparently, and get community feedback.
 - Ensure all jobs are green on GitLab CI for your merge requests.
 - Your code must pass the tests.
+Sometimes you can experience a runner system failure which can be fixed by re-running the job.
 - Your code must pass the linters; code should not introduce any new linting errors.
 - Your code should not cause any compiler warnings.